10+2 common misconceptions about aerodynamics

 2. "Inviscid flows are vorticity-free".

 By definition, fluid viscosity is a property that naturally diffuses (gradually reduces with time) vorticity; from this point of view, an inviscid flow past a body must be riddled with vortices, as long as they have been previously generated by some physical mechanism (see inviscid vorticity generation theories [Morton, 1984; Terrington et al., 2022]).
 As several authors (G.K.
 Batchelor, J. Katz, P.G.
-Saffman, etc.) point out, in an ideal flow past a body, all vorticity is confined to an infinitely thin boundary layer (BL), since the flow velocity is assumed to be infinite (the thickness of the BL decreases as the flow velocity increases), so such a case is not strictly vorticity-free, hence rotational at the surface!
+Saffman, etc.) point out, in an ideal flow past a body, all vorticity is confined to an infinitely thin vortex sheet, since the flow velocity is assumed to be infinite (its thickness decreases as the flow velocity increases), so such a case is not strictly vorticity-free, hence rotational at the surface!

 Also see: On detached potential flow and the d'Alembert's paradox (September-2022) (librepenzzzador.blogspot.com)

-3. "Potential flow models a free-slip boundary condition at surface".
+3. "Potential flow theory models a free-slip boundary condition at the surface".

 Also see: A fundamental question in fluid dynamics: vorticity generation (librepenzzzador.blogspot.com)